eternal-io/museair/README.md

 Thus, combining [performance](#performance), we conclude:

-- Even the slightly lower-quality `BFast` variant offers better quality than other competitors while delivering the best performance -- this is the reason you should use MuseAir.
+- Even the slightly *lower*-quality `BFast` variant offers better quality than other competitors while delivering the best performance -- this is the reason you should use MuseAir.
-- The higher-quality `Standard` variant is entirely immune to blinding multiplication while maintaining excellent performance, making it suitable for persistent file formats or communication protocols (*though it is not yet stable*).
+- The higher-quality `Standard` variant is entirely immune to blinding multiplication while maintaining excellent performance, making it suitable for persistent file formats or communication protocols (though note the algorithm is not yet stable).